Crystal Lake (Vilas County, Wisconsin): Plant life

 Despite being oligotrophic, there are nine different plant species in Crystal Lake.
 There are a few different microfossils in Crystal Lake, but a majority of them are land plants, with only one plant, a type of Isoete spore, that resides within the lake contributing to the microfossil collection.
 The plants in the lake show rosette growth patterns.
-In many oligotrophic lakes, nutrients from the atmosphere may effect the phytoplankton in the lake and their productivity.
-As mentioned in the Lake Ecology section, there are also a lot of pine trees surrounding the lake.
+In many oligotrophic lakes, nutrients from the atmosphere may affect the phytoplankton in the lake and their productivity.
+As mentioned in the Ecology section, there are also a lot of pine trees surrounding the lake.

 Geology and soil content

 There are many small, soft water lakes in the area around Crystal Lake in Vilas County, Wisconsin and it is a possibility that these lakes used to be one big lake which was formed from a glacier.
 Seepage lakes such as Crystal Lake have more dissolved minerals than the bog lakes, but has less hard water than drainage lakes in the area.
 At 1.7 parts per million of calcium and magnesium in its water, Crystal Lake fits in with the other seepage lakes as far as dissolved mineral content.
 The bedrock underlying the lakes in Vilas County does not hold much water because it is all crystalline, aside from water that may reside in between crystals.
 Above the crystalline bedrock, there is drift made mainly of pink and gray granite, gabbro, pink rhyolite, gneiss, schist, and basalt with a little bit of quartzite, red sandstone, red slate, and red iron formation.
 Crystal lake is entirely surrounded by outwash plains with two deep wells adjacent to it.
 Directly beside Crystal Lake, there's yellow and gray sand along with small amounts of organic matter and this was found in the two wells drilled beside it to a depth of around 4 to 5 feet.

 Lead has been greatly increasing in concentration from the year 1850 to 2000 and 210Pb dating using pelagic sediments showed that Crystal Lake has a mass sedimentation rate of 80 g m−2 a−1 with a variability rate of 45% from year to year.
 This means that sediments from the pelagic zone in Crystal Lake were sampled, lead, or Pb, was taken from these samples and carbon dated to show its age which was used to determine how much sediment containing lead was deposited each year.
 10,000 μg m−2 a−1 of Pb were recorded in atmospheric fluxes and PAHs had atmospheric fluxes of 34 μg m−2 a−1.
 PAHs were also increasing from the year 1850 to 2000, but less than Pb while organic carbon and n-alkane concentrations have decreased and the amount of n-alkane from groundwater is considered negligible.
 The majority of 210Pb in Crystal Lake is from the atmosphere and the majority of 210Po, or polonium, in the lake is produced from the radioactive decay of the 210Pb, or lead.